Sora Validator (VAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sora Validator Historical Price

-According to the latest data gathered on Sora Validator live price page, the current price of Sora Validator is 0.02950967USD.
-The circulating supply of Sora Validator(VAL) is 58.14M VAL , giving it a market capitalization of $1.72M.
+According to the latest data gathered on Sora Validator live price page, the current price of Sora Validator is 0.02997688USD.
+The circulating supply of Sora Validator(VAL) is 58.12M VAL , giving it a market capitalization of $1.74M.

 The Sora Validator Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.